NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-2.8.1.markdown

 In addition to these features, this release of NuGet includes other bug fixes.
 There were 16 total issues addressed in the release.
 For a full list of the work items fixed in NuGet 2.8.1, please view the [NuGet Issue Tracker for this release](https://nuget.codeplex.com/workitem/list/advanced?keyword=&status=All&type=All&priority=All&release=NuGet%202.8.1&assignedTo=All&component=All&sortField=LastUpdatedDate&sortDirection=Descending&page=0&reasonClosed=All).

 ### Reshipping with Visual Studio "14" CTP
-In [Visual Studio "14" CTP](http://www.visualstudio.com/en-us/downloads/visual-studio-14-ctp-vs) released on June 3rd 2014, NuGet 2.8.1 was reshipped out-of-box, with file version of 2.8.50515.40.
+In [Visual Studio "14" CTP](http://www.visualstudio.com/en-us/downloads/visual-studio-14-ctp-vs) released on June 3rd 2014, NuGet 2.8.1 is shipped in the box.
 The features it support remain in-par with other 2.8.1 VSIXes such as the one for Visual Studio 2013.